ianmackers99/capstone/README.md

 The hyperparameters used to make the GP predictions each week can be found in the **Capstone Week n All Functions.py** files in the /code directory.

+The LLM prompts used in weeks 8 through 12 can be found in the **/queries and results/LLM prompts** directory.

 ### Alternatives Considered

 Other libraries I could have used are: